mbaumer/us_hep_funding/docs/_states/CA.md

 Dianne Feinstein is the #1 Democrat on the Senate Appropriations Subcommittee on Energy and Water Development

-Kamala D. Harris is not on any of our key committees
+Kamala D. Harris is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this state has received: